Our Mission & Values

 Dr. Ben Brammer

-Ben Brammer serves as our Interim Pastor.
+Ben Brammer serves as our Teaching Pastor.
 He is currently an associate professor of Christian Studies and Assistant Director of Admissions for Clamp Divinity School at Anderson University.
 He has served as an interim pastor at several local churches.
 During his 17 years of ministry, he has served as senior pastor in Oklahoma, North Carolina and Virginia.
 He has also ministered and taught in Malaysia, Africa, Canada, London, China, Philippines, Romania, Israel, India and Nepal.

 He and his wife Laura have two sons, Zachary and Seth.